The Bard and the Bible

 Tag Archives: shakespeare

-This week’s episode (here) of The Bard and the Bible Podcast features the “Upon the King” monologue from Shakespeare’s Henry V and 1 Timothy 2:1-4 in the King James Version of the Bible.
+This week’s episode (here) of The Bard and the Bible Podcast pairs Shakespeare’s famous Sonnet 116 with the Bible’s “Love Chapter,” 1 Corinthians 13 in the King James Version of the Bible.
 Ratings and reviews on iTunes are much appreciated.
-You can also easily subscribe to the podcast on iTunes, … Continue reading
+You can also easily subscribe to … Continue reading